 Introduction to Adobe Photoshop Shortcut Keys

 Adobe Photoshop uses shortcut keys for almost all functions and tasks.
 These shortcut keys help the user in a way that the user saves a lot of time and effort in finding that tool.
 These shortcuts are quite easy, and the designers and artists can easily use them according to their work.
-Sometimes, the artist finds working with Photoshop not easy as they have always find the necessary tools, but when the shortcuts are there and you know their use, then the artists saves a lot of time and speed up the workflow.
+Sometimes, the artist finds working with Photoshop not easy as they have always found the necessary tools, but when the shortcuts are there, and you know their use, the artists save a lot of time and speed up the workflow.

 Different Shortcut Keys of Adobe Photoshop

 The most important and necessary shortcut keys are –

 - Scroll Through the Layers – For Windows and for MAC, the shortcut is F7.
 This shortcut will let the user show and hide the Layers Panel.
 It also shows and hides the Paths and Channels toolbox.

 - Create a New Layer – For MAC, the shortcut is Shift+Cmd+N, and for Windows, the Shortcut is Shift+Ctrl+N. This shortcut allows the user to quickly create a new project and the dialogue box appears.

 - Fill a Layer – For Windows, the shortcut is ALT+Delete for Foreground and Ctrl+Delete for Background.
 While for Mac, the shortcut for foreground and Background are Alt+Backspce and Cmd+Backspace, respectively.